Learning-Mode-AI/Learning-Mode-AI/PRIVACY_POLICY.md

 We may update our Privacy Policy from time to time.
 Any changes will be posted in the extension or on our website.

 Contact Us
-If you have questions or concerns about this Privacy Policy, please contact us at [Your Contact Information].
+If you have questions or concerns about this Privacy Policy, please contact us at alejandro.rodriguez@learningmodeai.com.